 Source of the translation: H.A.
 Strong, The Syrian Goddess (London: Constable and Company Ltd, 1913), public domain, adapted and modernized by Harland.

 1 In Syria, there is a city not far from the river Euphrates [ancient Hierapolis, modern Manbij, about 80 km northeast of Aleppo].
 It is called “Sacred”, and is sacred to the Assyrian Hera [i.e. Atargatis].
-As far as I can tell, this name was not conferred upon the city when it was first settled, but originally it bore another name.
-In course of time the great sacrifices were held there, and then this title was bestowed upon it.
+As far as I can tell, this name was not conferred on the city when it was first settled.
+Rather, originally it had another name.
+As time passed, the great sacrifices were held there, and then this title was bestowed on it.
 I will speak about this city, and of what it contains.
 I will also speak about the laws which govern its holy rites, about its popular assemblies and about the sacrifices offered by its citizens.
-I will also speak about all the traditions attaching to the founders of this holy place, and about how the temple was founded.
+I will also speak about all the traditions associated with the founders of this holy place, and about how the temple was founded.
 I write as an Assyrian who has witnessed with my own eyes some of the facts which I am about to narrate.
-Some others I learned from the priests: these events occurred before my time, but I narrate them as they were told to me.
+Some other facts I learned from the priests.
+These events occurred before my time, but I narrate them as they were told to me.

 [Egyptians as the first and Assyrians as the second people to build temples]